Skip to content

 1. Where do I see my created indexes?

 • Primary Method: Navigate to Toolkits → Select your toolkit → Click the Indexes tab to view and manage all created indexes with visual status indicators, document counts, and last updated timestamps.
+The History tab provides a chronological record with sortable Event and Date columns, showing Created, Reindexed, Stopped, and Failed operations.

 • Alternative: Use List Collections and Search Index via the toolkit Test section or through Chat.